johanley/special-relativity-core/README.md

   - a proper-time (because of time dilation)
   - an orientation (because of the Silberstein rotation)

-Both proper-time and orientation are defined only as *differences* with respect to some chosen base value.
+Both proper-time and orientation are defined only as *differences* with respect to some chosen initial condition.

 **Transformations almost always come in two variants, characterized by the sign of some quantity.**